MakePrisms/boardwalkcash/README.md

     ```bash
     docker-compose up --build

-### Usage

-After installation, you can start using QuickCashU for sending and receiving digital currency securely and efficiently.
-Refer to the documentation for more detailed usage instructions.

 ### Architecture

-QuickCashU is designed with a modular and scalable architecture.
+quickcashu is designed with a modular and scalable architecture.
 Below is an overview of its main components:

 ### Frontend
 - Framework: Built with Next.js and TypeScript for robust and scalable web applications.